josephdimarc0/Evilginx-Operational-Architecture/README.md

 ---

-**This is a list of sed -i commands that aim to modify Evilginx source:**
+**This is a list of sed -i commands that aim to modify Evilginx source (use it in the following order):**

 **[Remove deprecated io/ioutil]([url](https://github.com/kgretzky/evilginx2/pull/1050))**